pspiagicw/blog/content/groom/index.md

     - A single line describing the purpose of the task.
 - Directory
     - A absolute path to change the working directory before executing the commands.
+- Shell
+    - A specific shell (for now only `bash` is supported) to be used for execution.

 ```toml
 [task.build]